mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 The rescan needs to happen periodically.
 As SRV records contain a TTL value, this value can be used to indicate when a rescan needs to happen.
 Different SRV records can have different TTL values.
-The *rescanSRVFrequencyMS* value MUST be set to the lowest of the individual TTL values associated with the different SRV records in the most recent rescan, but MUST NOT be lower than *60 seconds*.
+The *rescanSRVIntervalMS* value MUST be set to the lowest of the individual TTL values associated with the different SRV records in the most recent rescan, but MUST NOT be lower than *60 seconds*.
 If a driver is unable to access the TTL values of SRV records, it MUST rescan every 60 seconds.

-Drivers SHOULD endeavour to rescan and obtain a new list of mongos servers every *rescanSRVFrequencyMS* value.
-The *rescanSRVFrequencyMS* period SHOULD be calculated from the **end** of the previous rescan (or the **end** of the initial DNS seedlist discovery scan).
+Drivers SHOULD endeavour to rescan and obtain a new list of mongos servers every *rescanSRVIntervalMS* value.
+The *rescanSRVIntervalMS* period SHOULD be calculated from the **end** of the previous rescan (or the **end** of the initial DNS seedlist discovery scan).